RobinLWilson/Project_4/README.md

    <img width="598" alt="image" src="https://github.com/RobinLWilson/Project_4/assets/139357402/47cf6c5a-454d-4e3b-b515-82027377bf01">
    <img width="806" alt="image" src="https://github.com/RobinLWilson/Project_4/assets/139357402/73f461da-3bd6-4785-810a-0fbad91432b2">

-- Converting the Indepedent data: Before using 'get_dummies' to convert 'EducationField', we dropped the final unnecessary columns: 'Department_Role', 'EmpID', 'JobRole', 'Department', 'MonthlyIncome'.
+- Converting the Indepedent data: Before using 'get_dummies' to convert 'EducationField', we dropped the final unnecessary columns: 'Department_Role', 'JobRole', 'Department'.
 Then after verifying that 'EducationField' was the final object datatype, we applied 'get_dummies' to the dataframe.
 - Finally we verified that all the object datatypes had been changed and that there were no nulls remaining in the data.

 ### 2. Exploratory Data Analysis (EDA)
 Descriptive Statistics: Provide summary statistics to describe the overall attrition rate and relevant metrics.
 Data Visualization: